Espoo

-Espoo was first settled in the Prehistoric Era, with the first signs of human settlements going back as far as 8,000 years, but the population effectively disappeared in the early stages of the Iron Age.
-In the Early Middle Ages, the area was resettled by Tavastians and Southwestern Finns.
-After the Northern Crusades, Swedish settlers started migrating to the coastal areas of present-day Finland, and Espoo was established as a self-governing Catholic parish in the 15th century.
-In the aftermath of the Finnish War, the establishment of Helsinki as the new capital of the Russian-controlled Grand Duchy of Finland in 1812 greatly benefited the development of the municipality.
-However, the area remained largely agrarian, until the 20th century.
-Espoo experienced rapid urbanization and major demographic changes in the decades following World War II, with Finnish superseding Swedish as the language of the majority around 1950.
-The municipality became a market town in 1963 and gained city status in 1972.
+Espoo was settled in the Prehistoric Era, with evidence of human settlements dating back 8,000 years.
+However, the population disappeared during the early Iron Age.
+During the Early Middle Ages, the region was populated by Tavastians and Southwestern Finns.
+Following the Northern Crusades, Swedish settlers began to emigrate to the coastal regions of modern-day Finland.
+Espoo was founded as an autonomous Catholic parish in the 15th century.
+Following the conclusion of the Finnish War, the decision to make Helsinki the new capital of the Russian-controlled Grand Duchy of Finland in 1812 had a significant positive impact on the municipality's growth and development.
+Nevertheless, the territory continued to be mainly agrarian until the 20th century.
+After World War II, Espoo underwent swift urbanization and significant demographic shifts, with Finnish becoming the majority language around 1950, replacing Swedish.
+The municipality attained market town status in 1963 and was granted city status in 1972.

-The cityscape is dominated by detached housing and suburban environment, and the city itself is known for its large natural areas, including its long shoreline—58 kilometres in total—and archipelago, forests, lakes and a national park.
-Administratively, the city is divided into seven major districts, and each major district is further divided into smaller districts and neighbourhoods.
-Espoo has no traditional city centre; instead, it has five distinct city centres—Leppävaara, Tapiola, Matinkylä, Espoon keskus and Espoonlahti—and numerous local centres, many of which are formed around historical manors.
+The city is characterized by a suburban landscape dominated by detached housing.
+It is recognized for its expansive natural surroundings such as a 58 km shoreline, an archipelago, forests, lakes, and a national park.
+Espoo is divided into seven major districts, with each being further divided into smaller districts and neighbourhoods.
+Unlike traditional cities, Espoo does not have a central city area.
+Instead, it has five distinct city centres: Leppävaara, Tapiola, Matinkylä, Espoon keskus and Espoonlahti.
+Espoo has numerous local centres formed around historical manors.
+Because of its structure, Espoo is generally considered even "the most American suburban city of Finland".

-Aalto University is based in Otaniemi, Espoo, along with a thriving science community that includes numerous startups and organizations such as VTT – the Technical Research Center of Finland.
-Several major companies are based in Espoo, including Nokia, HMD Global, Tieto, KONE, Neste, Fortum, Orion Corporation, Outokumpu, and Foreca, as well as video game developers Rovio and Remedy Entertainment.
-Espoo joined the UNESCO Global Network of Learning Cities in 2015.
+Aalto University is situated in Otaniemi, Espoo, alongside a thriving scientific community that comprises startups and associations such as VTT – the Technical Research Centre of Finland.
+Espoo is home to leading enterprises like Nokia, HMD Global, Tieto, KONE, Neste, Fortum, Orion Corporation, Metso, and Foreca, in addition to game developers Rovio and Remedy Entertainment.
+In 2015, Espoo became a member of the UNESCO Global Network of Learning Cities.